dagu-org/dagu/README.md

 - `DAGU_NAVBAR_COLOR` (`""`): The color to use for the navigation bar.
 E.g., `red` or `#ff0000`.
 - `DAGU_NAVBAR_TITLE` (`Dagu`): The title to display in the navigation bar.
 E.g., `Dagu - PROD` or `Dagu - DEV`

 Note: All of the above environment variables are optional.
 If not set, the default values shown above will be used.
-If DAGU_HOME environment variable is not set, the default value is `$HOME/.dagu`.
+If `DAGU_HOME` environment variable is not set, the default value is `$HOME/.dagu`.

-## Sending email notifications
+## Sending Email Notifications

 Email notifications can be sent when a DAG finished with an error or successfully.
 To do so, you can set the `smtp` field and related fields in the DAG specs.
 You can use any email delivery services (e.g. Sendgrid, Mailgun, etc).